ibm-mas/gitops/docs/configtoinstances.md

 The generated YAML objects are used to render the template defined in the {{ cluster_root_app_set() }} to generate **Cluster Root Applications** in the {{ management_cluster() }}.
 [Go Template](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/GoTemplate/) expressions are used to inject values from the cluster's YAML object into the template.

- A simplified and abridged snippet of the template is shown below, followed by a breakdown of the purpose of each section:
+ A simplified and abridged snippet of the {{ cluster_root_app_set() }} template is shown below, followed by a breakdown of the purpose of each section:

 ```yaml
   {% raw %}template: